 - Context: Speech at the Dacca University Convocation

-Envisioning a grand future for Pakistan and sincerely believe in its inevitable fruition.
-Pakistan will be measured by its lofty aspirations.
+The citizens of Pakistan envision a grand future for Pakistan and sincerely believe in its inevitable fruition, we will measure ourselves by our lofty aspirations and by our bold efforts to realize our ambitions.

 Read This Next